imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

   * **Sample stats**: Plot for combined data availability (read count per sample)

 #### Navigate to project data page
-Click on 'Project Home' from the nevigation tab present on the top menu, if you are in a different section of the top level page.
+Click on '**Project Home**' from the nevigation tab present on the top menu, if you are in a different section of the top level page.

 <p>
 </p>